rocicorp/replicache-sdk-flutter/README.md

 # Replicache Flutter SDK - Quickstart

 Hi!
-This tutorial will walk you through setting up the [Replicache](https://replicache.dev) client for Flutter as quickly as possible.
-For more detail on how Replicache works, see the [design document](https://github.com/rocicorp/replicache/blob/master/design.md).
+This tutorial will walk you through setting up Replicache for Flutter as quickly as possible.

+**Note:** This document assumes you already know what Replicache is, why you might need it, and broadly how it works.
+If that's not true, see the [Replicache homepage](https://replicache.dev) for an overview, or the [design document](https://github.com/rocicorp/replicache/blob/master/design.md) for a detailed deep-dive.

 #### 1. Get the SDK